Learning about your Health: Pneumonia

-This is highly recommended for those who are above 65 years of age, or those with damaged spleen, suffering from lung disease, AIDS or other immune deficiency diseases.
+This is highly recommended for those who are above 65 years of age, or those with a damaged spleen, suffering from lung diseases, AIDS or other immune deficiency diseases.
 Keep up to date on your vaccinations.
 Ask your doctor about the vaccines available.

 Wash hands thoroughly and regularly with soap and water

 Germs can enter the body when you touch your eyes, mouth, and nose.